shadowprince55/blockchain/quantum_proof/README.md

 ### The 3 day lockdown, oops hackathon:
 Since quantum computing is awesome, magical and super scary at the same time, we tried to build a quantum secure variation of a blockchain for a national hackathon called M#.
 We made it to the semi finals, from among 300 teams but unfortunately got rejected because we were massively sleep-deprived and completely incoherent during our presentation.
+Nevertheless, we had a lot of fun, realized that there was a lot of exciting fun stuff to learn and made lots of friends!
+So yay, to the unicorn ending!

 ### Note to self:
 Start pulling 2 consecutive all-nighters and then giving a Ted-Talk on friggin day 3.